BestTimesToVisit.com Logo

 culture

 Respect the siesta!
 Many smaller shops and some restaurants close for a few hours in the afternoon, typically between 2 PM and 5 PM.
-Plan your shopping and dining around these hours to avoid disappointment.
+Plan your sightseeing and shopping around this, perhaps enjoying a leisurely lunch or a museum visit during that time.

 money